dropbox/dropbox-sdk-obj-c/README.md

 ### Application `.plist` file

-If you are compiling on iOS SDK 9.0, you will need to modify your application's `.plist` to handle Apple's [new security changes](https://developer.apple.com/videos/wwdc/2015/?id=703) to the `canOpenURL` function.
+You will need to modify your application's `.plist` to handle Apple's [new security changes](https://developer.apple.com/videos/wwdc/2015/?id=703) to the `canOpenURL` function.
 You should add the following code to your application's `.plist` file:

 ```